Learning holographic QCD with unflavored meson spectra: Training details

 For the neural networks used to approximate $A(z)$ and $v(z)$, we employed a fully connected feedforward network with four hidden layers, each containing 50 neurons.
 The input layer has one neuron (representing the variable $z$), and the output layer also has one neuron (representing either $A(z)$ or $v(z)$).
 The input is scaled by dividing by $z_{max}$ to ensure it lies within the range [0, 1].
 We have used the \texttt{SiLU} (Swish) activation function \cite{ramachandran2017searchingactivationfunctions}, and the weights are initialized using the Kaiming normal initialization method \cite{he2015delvingdeeprectifierssurpassing} with leaky-ReLU.

-The $\Lambda_{\mu,n}$ corresponding to the weightage of each meson mass in the loss function, which are adaptively chosen based on current loss values.
+The $\Lambda_{\mu,n}$ corresponding to the weightage of each meson mass in the loss function, are adaptively chosen based on current loss values.
 The weightage is defined as,

 where, $E_{\mu,n}$ is the error for the $n^{th}$ mass of the meson as given in Eq. \ref{eq:mass_error}.
+While calculating $\Lambda_{f_0,1}$, we scale the error $E_{f_0,1}$ by a factor of 0.1 to give it less weightage in the loss function, since the $f_0(500)$ meson is a broad resonance and its mass is not well defined.
 Note that $\Lambda_{\mu,n}$ needs to be detached from the computational graph while calculating the loss to avoid any unwanted gradients.
 Additionally we have chosen $\Lambda_{v'} = 10$, $\Lambda_{A} = 1$ and $\Lambda_{\text{pot}} = 1$ for the other loss components given in Eq. \ref{eq:loss_total}.

-The initial value of the model parameters $l$ and $\theta$ are taken as $1.0$ GeV$^{-1}$ and $0.0$ respectively.
+The initial value of the model parameters $l$ and $\theta$ is taken as $1.0$ and $0.0$, respectively.
 To find a good initial guess for the parameters $k_1$ and $k_2$, we employ a Bayesian optimization-based Tree-Structured Parzen Estimator (TPE) \cite{10.1145/3377930.3389817}.
 We use the \texttt{Optuna} library \cite{optuna_2019} to perform the optimization.
 The objective function for the optimization is defined as

-We define a search space for the initial value of $k_1$ and $k_2$ as $[-15, 15]$ and run the optimization for 100 trials.
-In each trial, we train the model for 15,000 iterations.
-The best values of $k_1$ and $k_2$ obtained from the optimization are $k_1 = -7.4$ and $k_2 = 12.2$.
+We define a search space for the initial value of $k_1$ and $k_2$ as $[-20, 20]$ and run the optimization for 100 trials.
+In each trial, we train the model for 10,000 iterations.
+The best initial guess values of $k_1$ and $k_2$ obtained from the optimization are $k_1 = -2.2$ and $k_2 = 12.0$.
 These values are used as the initial guess for $k_1$ and $k_2$ in the subsequent training runs.

 To compute the loss $\mathcal{L}_{v'}$ given in Eq. \ref{eq:pos_v_dash_loss}, we choose 100 random points in the domain $z \in [0, z_{max}]$.
 For the loss $\mathcal{L}_{\text{pot}}$ given in Eq. \ref{eq:pos_pot_dash_loss}, we select one random point every iteration in the domain $z \in [0.8 z_{max}, z_{max}]$ to enforce the asymptotic behavior of the potential.